INTRODUCTION

 Faith

-A person of the human race can be either the character human being or the character citizen.
+A person can be both the character human being and the character citizen.

 Kant writes:

-The character human being has an inclination to sin (concupiscentia).
-The character human being can choose a legal behaviour, but the character human being can also choose an illegal behaviour.
+- The character human being has an inclination to sin (concupiscentia) and can choose either a legal behaviour or an illegal behaviour.

-The character citizen has no inclination to sin.
-The character citizen cannot choose an illegal behaviour.
+- The character citizen has no inclination to sin and cannot choose an illegal behaviour.

 The formation of the character citizen is a process from rebirth to constituent power.